Finding & Evaluating Sources

 As basic as it sounds, sometimes just talking out your ideas with another person can help you make connections and discover new possibilities.
 Find a buddy, go to one of your professor's office hours, or even ask someone out and talk about topics you're interested in.
-This can either be like the freewrite where you just explore ideas with little judgment or you can ask the other person to give you honest feedback.
+You can either do like the freewrite and explore ideas with little judgment or you can ask the other person to give you honest feedback.
 Sometimes you'll be surprised what you can come up with simply by articulating your ideas to another person and hearing feedback from them.

 Wikipedia and Google

 Another good place to start exploring general topics is probably already one of your go-to sources: Wikipedia.
-In case you've been living in a cave, Wikipedia is a summary of what's generally known about millions of topics.
+In case you've been living in a cave, Wikipedia is a huge online encyclopedia containing pages that summarize millions of topics.
 A Wikipedia search can give you a quick sense of the history of a certain topic, who the majors players are, and what the sub-areas of research are.
 It can also lead you to related ideas and areas of research you hadn't though of before.
 Wikipedia's structure can be helpful to you as well because it breaks down larger discussion into bite-sized sub-issues and links out to other related articles.
 Consider how this organization can help you choose and narrow a topic.

 Because Wikipedia's not a peer-reviewed publication, you can't use it as a main source for your paper, but most information on Wikipedia includes references to the original, primary sources, so you can use their references section to help you locate reliable, peer-reviewed sources that you can use in your paper.

-Which books and articles are the most influential about a certain topic?
+Which books and articles about a certain topic are the most influential?

 What's the current thinking in your field on a particular issue?